Version 2.2, applicable as of March 10th, 2021

 The Client, professional in the sense used in consumer law, authorizes the Service Provider to communicate on any medium and by any means the Client’s listing by virtue of this Contract with the Service Provider.

-In accordance of Law No. 78-17 of January 6, 1978, it is recalled that the private data requested from the Client are necessary for the processing of its request and for the establishment of invoices.
+In accordance of Law No. 78-17 of Jan.
+6, 1978 and the General Data Protection Regulation (EU) 2016/679, it is recalled that the private data requested from the Client are necessary for the processing of its request and for the establishment of invoices.

 A response to the request will be given to the Client within 30 calendars days.